 This is an infrequent question in our office.
 Some patients are concerned that zygomatic implants or maxillary (upper jaw) implants pose a risk of sinus complications.
 However, when our oral surgeons place the upper implants, they do not breach the sinuses.
 In short, implants will not cause any new issues with a patient’s sinuses.

 No. While the zygomatic bone (cheekbone) is near sensitive nerves in the eye, zygomatic implants will not affect this area.

 In recent years, it has become more common to see general dentists advertise zygomatic implants.
 Please be aware that this procedure is very sensitive and specialized, and it should only be performed by a qualified oral surgeon.
 We strongly advise against having zygomatic implants placed by your general dentist.
-For your safety and to avoid unnecessary complications, zygomatic implants should only be placed by a qualified board-certified oral and maxillofacial surgeon.
+For your safety and to avoid unnecessary complications, zygomatic implants should only be placed by a qualified oral surgeon.